F-Stack/f-stack/dpdk/doc/guides/contributing/stable.rst

 limited cases, to back port features for the LTS release where:

 * There is a justifiable use case (for example a new PMD).
-* The change is non-invasive.
+* The change is noninvasive.
 * The work of preparing the backport is done by the proposer.
 * There is support within the community.